 You’ll be pleased to learn there are a number of equally impressive Christmas hampers on the market, including the Demijohn Huge Hamper, which costs a fraction of the price at just £500.

-Inside you’ll discover three 500ml bottles of cider brandy, single malt whisky and blended whisky, as well as a raspberry vodka liqueur, a sloe gin and a ginger wine – making it the perfect option for the drink’s connoisseur.
+Inside you’ll discover three 500ml bottles of cider brandy, single malt whiskey and blended whiskey, as well as a raspberry vodka liqueur, a sloe gin and a ginger wine – making it the perfect option for the drink’s connoisseur.

 Slightly higher in price is the Harvey Nichols’ Ultimate Indulgence Christmas Hamper, which will set you back £2,000.